-Admissions regulation for MSc programmes
+Admissions regulation for MSc MWT

-The MSc admissions regulation is an appendix to the Education and Examination Regulation (EER) of Wageningen University (WU) concerning the requirements for selective admission to MSc programmes.
-Admission Boards are authorised by the Executive Board to decide on admissions on the basis of the EER and this regulation.
+The MSc admissions regulation describes the procedure and the requirements for selective admission to this MSc programme.
+The Admission Board is authorised by the joint Executive Boards to decide on admissions on the basis of this regulation and the Education and Examination Regulation (EER) .